 The City of Powell’s annual budget serves as the foundation for the City’s financial planning and control.

 A city ordinance allows the City Council to determine the appropriations, or amounts of money, allocated to each city department.
 The City Council may pass supplemental appropriations at any time by ordinance.

 For a list of frequently asked questions and answers about City finances and taxes, visit here.

 This report provides transparency of where City revenues come from and where those dollars are going for residents that may not have finance or accounting backgrounds.
 Additionally, we have highlighted some of the economic development activity and capital improvements that we saw during the last year and what to look forward to this year.

-The City of Powell prepares a Comprehensive Annual Financial Report (CAFR) that is audited each year.
+The City of Powell prepares an Annual Comprehensive Financial Report (ACFR) that is audited each year.
 The ACFR details important financial information such as financial statements for the city, financial note disclosures, and statistical information.

 A Community Development Charge is a charge that covers fees associated with the development, acquisition, construction, operation and maintenance of a certain development.

 There are two developments in Powell that pay a Community Development Charge: Murphy Park and Golf Village.

 The Delaware County Commissioners, at the request of Triangle Properties, the developer, authorized the establishment of two financing authorities, one for Murphy Park and one for Golf Village.
 The financing authorities are a separate taxing district for the purpose of financing improvements within a specific area.